tinchodeluca/Firmw-challenge-DRX/README.md

 For the button, it was assumed that debounce and noise suppression were developed in hardware.

 ***
-For **uC** a STM32F103C8 was selected and the ports configured as the next image
+For **uC** a STM32F103C8 was selected and the ports configured as the following image:

 ![Ports configuration in uC](./Multimedia/STM32_PORTS.png)
 ***